-Under the current implementation of the funding model, the portfolio of a KIC Business Plan consists of a range of activities (KAVAs - KIC Added Value Activities).
-With the new implementation of the funding model, some of these KAVAs would include a financial contribution of the EIT (EFAs - EIT-funded activities) and others would be entirely financed by other sources (NEFAs - Non-EIT-funded activities).
-In other words, the difference between the current and the new implementation of the funding model is the recognition of NEFAs in the KIC Business Plans.
+Under the previous implementation of the funding model, the portfolio of a KIC Business Plan consisted of a range of activities (KAVAs - KIC Added Value Activities).
+With the new implementation of the funding model, some of these KAVAs include a financial contribution of the EIT (EFAs - EIT-funded activities) and others are entirely financed by other sources (NEFAs - Non-EIT-funded activities).
+In other words, the difference between the previous and the new implementation of the funding model is the recognition of NEFAs in the KIC Business Plans.